Shelf Life Check

 A Shelf Life Check is a type of Check that detects if an application is being run after a certain date.
 This gives the application a shelf life - a limited period of time for which it can be run.

 Shelf Life Checks are particularly useful for beta or evaluation software.
-If the user attempts to run the application beyond the expiration date, a Shelf Life Check can detect this and react by sending incident telemetry, notifying the application, and causing the application to exit.
+If the user attempts to run the application beyond the expiration date, a Shelf Life Check can detect this and react by notifying the application and causing the application to exit.
 In other words, a Shelf Life Check detects and reacts to unauthorized use of your application based on the current date.

 Configuring Shelf Life Checks

 To have Dotfuscator inject Shelf Life Checks into your application, you must first obtain a Shelf Life Activation Key from PreEmptive Solutions.

 Once you have an Activation Key, enable Checks.

 Then, configure the Checks via the user interface or by annotating your source code with